Legal language - We try to explain any legal language as we go along, but there is also a ‘What does it mean?’ section at the end.

 Help with fees

 You may be able to get help to pay the court fees if you are on benefits or a low income and with little in the way of savings.
-You can find out more at Get help paying court and tribunal fees and in this guide How to apply for help with fees.
+You can find out more here and another guide in this series Before you sue – what you need to know.

 Unbundling - pay as you go and fixed fee